openaps/docs/docs/docs/Troubleshooting/Rig-NS-communications-troubleshooting.md

 * temp basals no longer rendered, but looping still works (treatments collection)
 * careportal treatments (carbs, boluses) no longer displaying properly (treatments collection)

 If you are seeing strange behavior in your previously-working-fine NS site, you'll want to check your mLab database size.
+Strange behaviour can include missing bolus or other treatment information.
+You may also get a 500 error (failed to insert record) message in NightScout when trying to save a treatment, such as logging carbs.
 To access your mLab database, you will need to click on the mLab integration from within your Heroku dashboard as shown below.
 Based on which symptoms you're seeing from the above list, start by checking the size of the referenced collection.

 ![mLab access from Heroku dashboard](../Images/mlab_link.jpg)